-Materiality for the financial statements as a whole was set at \$2.0m (2019: \$1.9m), determined with reference to a benchmark of gross written premiums of which it represents 0.84% (2019 0.84%).
+Materiality for the financial statements as a whole was set at \$2.5m (2020: \$2.0m), determined with reference to a benchmark of gross written premiums of which it represents 0.82% (2020 0.82%).

-We consider gross written premium to be the most appropriate benchmark as it provides a stable measure year on year.
+We consider gross written premium to be the most appropriate benchmark as it provides a more stable measure year on year than profit before tax.
 We also compared our materiality against other relevant benchmarks (total assets, net assets and profit before tax) to ensure the materiality selected was appropriate for our audit.